mitoed/Startup/README.md

 **Links** - The login page links to the enter a session page, which in turn links to the voting page.
 A navigation menu that has links to the login page, the enter a session page, and the about page.

-**Text** - There is a texual representation of each voting option, text that displays the winning decision, and text that appears with a voting recommendation.
+**Text** - There is a textual representation of each voting option, text that displays the winning decision, and text that appears with a voting recommendation.

 **Third Party Service Calls** - None will be used.